Todd A. Goodwin: That was a “Good Wun” and Good Wins.

 Growing up in the woods and hills of Fitchburg, in the heart of New England, Mr. Goodwin played many traditional children’s games; he also learned many from his years in camping, sports and teaching.
 He can lead cooperative games and competitive games or just some old fashioned, fun games.

 Mr. Goodwin has degrees in education and history from Fitchburg State College and he has been teaching at the Applewild School for more than thirty five years.
-While Associate Director of Bement Camp and Conference Center he trained with the New Games Foundation and he has attended numerous workshops by Project Adventure and the American Camp Association.
+While Associate Director of Bement Camp and Conference Center he trained with the New Games Foundation and he has attended numerous workshops by Project Adventure, the American Camp Association and the Association of Independent Schools of NE.

 Mr. Goodwin has directed many play and games session for schools, churches, youth groups and camps.
 He has conducted staff training programs for teachers, child care providers and camp staff members.
 He has shared his stories at libraries, schools, Senior Centers, and for a number of civic organizations.
 He has performed his unique campfire program for Twin Cities First Night, Sturbridge First Night, First Night Worcester and the Museum of Our National Heritage.